MimiHuangxr/DataDrivenAcoustics.jl/README.md

 This package also provides physics-based data-driven acoustic propagation models for use with UnderwaterAcoustics.jl.
 Two model families are currently available: a ray-basis neural network (RBNN) for deep and mid-water propagation, and a modal-basis neural network (MBNN) for shallow-water waveguides, which additionally inverts for the sound-speed profile.

-This package first builts upon the ideas discussed in our journal paper "Data-Aided Underwater Acoustic Ray Propagation Modeling" published on IEEE Journal of Oceanic Engineering (available [online](https://ieeexplore.ieee.org/abstract/document/10224658)).
+This package first builds upon the ideas discussed in our journal paper "Data-Aided Underwater Acoustic Ray Propagation Modeling" published on IEEE Journal of Oceanic Engineering (available [online](https://ieeexplore.ieee.org/abstract/document/10224658)).
 It provides a Ray-basis neural network implementation for use with [`UnderwaterAcoustics.jl`](https://github.com/org-arl/UnderwaterAcoustics.jl).

 This package also builds upon the ideas discussed in our journal paper "Physics-Aided Data-Driven Modal Ocean Acoustic Propagation Modeling", (available [online](https://arl.nus.edu.sg/wp-content/uploads/2022/09/Kexin_Physics-aided_ICAKorea2022.pdf)).
 It provides a Modal-basis neural network implementation for use with [`UnderwaterAcoustics.jl`](https://github.com/org-arl/UnderwaterAcoustics.jl).